 Provide Your Conveyancer with the Necessary Information

 Conveyancers deal with houses for sale every day, and they will be able to take control of the legal side of things on your behalf.
-However, in order to get started, you will need to supply some accurate information from the outset.
+However, to get started, you will need to supply some accurate information from the outset.

 Information about your home, including boundaries, any previous disputes and which areas of land you own